-Washington 'deeply concerned' about Bolivia reelection ruling
+Bolivia's Morales says will seek re-election

 “Twice in the last decade, the Bolivian people have expressed their opposition to the concept of indefinite re-election for elected officials; first in 2009, through their overwhelming vote in favor of the current constitution, and again in a 2016 referendum, when they rejected an initiative to overturn the constitutional provision that imposes the two-term limit on the president,” the department’s statement said.

 Morales’ administration dismissed the criticism.
-“It looks like they are trying to tell us who our candidates should be,” Minister of the Presidency Rene Martinez said on Thursday.
+“It looks like they are trying to tell us who our candidates should be,” Minister of the Presidency Rene Martinez said.

 He said right-wing political forces in Bolivia had joined with the United States and the Organization of American States to stop Morales from running again.

-In September, his Movement to Socialism party asked the courts to rescind legal limits barring elected authorities from seeking reelection indefinitely.
+In September, his Movement to Socialism party asked the courts to rescind legal limits barring elected authorities from seeking re-election indefinitely.

-Morales says his first government did not count under the two-term rule because the term took place under Bolivia’s previous constitution.
+Morales says his first government did not count under the now-defunct two-term rule because his first election took place under Bolivia’s previous constitution.

-Reporting by Daniel Ramos and Monica Machicao; Writing by Hugh Bronstein; Editing by Lisa Von Ahn
+Reporting by Daniel Ramos and Monica Machicao; Writing by Hugh Bronstein; Editing by Lisa Von Ahn and Dan Grebler